-- 1. Equipment is to be inspected prior to every use for wear and damage. - 2.
-All faulty equipment must be removed from service and returned to the equipment manager for replacement.
-Under no circumstance should the faulty equipment continue to remain in service while waiting for replacement. - 3.
-Equipment manager to destroy any damaged equipment that cannot be repaired.
-This is to prevent accidental use of dangerous or defective equipment. - 4.
-Manager should document the removal of equipment via email.
+1. Equipment is to be inspected prior to every use for wear and damage.

+2. All faulty equipment must be removed from service and returned to the equipment manager for replacement.
+Under no circumstance should the faulty equipment continue to remain in service while waiting for replacement.

+3. The equipment manager should destroy any damaged equipment that cannot be repaired.
+This is to prevent accidental use of dangerous or defective equipment.

+4. The team manager should document the removal of equipment via email.
 Please specify damage in detail to equipment@pwcgsll.com.